 Depends.
-If it’s last minute (less than a week before traveling to the destination), then it may be smart to send a few request to different hosts.
+If it’s last minute (less than a week before traveling to the destination), then it may be smart to send a few requests to different hosts.
 If you choose a host and send a request 2-4 weeks in advance, you should have plenty of time to find another host if your first request gets declined.

 – What should I write in a request?

 Do not spam hosts.
 Requests should be personalized, providing some details about who you are, why you are traveling and why you want to stay with the person.
 You should try to give the impression that you read their profile and are genuinely interested in staying with them.
 Here is an example of a bad and good request: